-SEC comment letters relating to the registration statement and the company's responses will be deemed confidential information and will not be made public through the SEC's EDGAR system until after the IPO.
-The SEC staff has indicated that EGCs can also use the confidential filing process for pre-IPO offerings of debt securities.
-The SEC staff has interpreted the definition of "initial public offering date" broadly, indicating that it can be triggered by an offering of common equity pursuant to an employee benefit plan registered on Form S-8, as well as a selling shareholder secondary offering registered on a resale registration statement.
+SEC comment letters relating to the registration statement and the company's responses will be deemed confidential information and will not be made public through the SEC's EDGAR system until at least 20 business days following the effective date of the registration statement for the IPO.

+The SEC staff has indicated that EGCs can use the confidential filing process for pre-IPO offerings of debt securities, including a Form S-4/F-4 for an A/B exchange offer.
+The SEC staff has interpreted the definition of "initial public offering date" broadly, indicating that it can be triggered by an offering of common equity pursuant to an employee benefit plan registered on Form S-8, as well as selling shareholder secondary offerings registered on a resale registration statement.

 Foreign private issuers ("FPIs") can use the EGC confidential submission process to the same extent as a domestic company if they otherwise qualify as an EGC.
-An FPI that is not an EGC may otherwise be able to qualify for confidential submission under the SEC's existing policies and procedures for FPIs.
+A FPI that is not an EGC may otherwise be able to qualify for confidential submission under the SEC's existing policies and procedures for FPIs.
+The confidential submission policy for FPIs has been changed as of May 30, 2012 to require FPIs to file publicly draft registration statements that were confidentially submitted and any related correspondence with the SEC, at the time they publicly file their registration statements.